tcsvn/hassio-activity-assistant/activity-assistant/DOCS.md

     - Buy a better machine ;)
 - Plots do not show anything or crash after starting an experiment
     - Record at least a few activites and device events and then the correct content should be displayed
+    - Waiting or reloading is your friend.
+Sometimes the imported libraries do crash.
 - Logger can not connect to Activity Assistant or other issues
     - You have to use the IP address and not a domain name such as homeassistant.local since android phones do not use local dnss